-- The Food and Drug Administration (FDA), and the International Committee of Medical Journal Editors (ICMJE) require that certain studies be registered at ClinicalTrials.gov. - The two entities have different criteria for determining which studies must be registered as well as different requirements for what goes into that record: - Registration, annual updates, and results reporting when a study meet FDA criteria - Registration when a study meets ICMJE criteria - Campus has staffing to support researchers who require assistance with determining whether or not their study meets registration criteria as well as those that have questions about the registration process in general.
+- The Food and Drug Administration (FDA), the NIH, and the International Committee of Medical Journal Editors (ICMJE) require that certain studies be registered at ClinicalTrials.gov. - The two entities have different criteria for determining which studies must be registered as well as different requirements for what goes into that record: - Registration, annual updates, and results reporting when a study meets FDA criteria - Registration, annual updates, and results reporting when NIH-supported study meets NIH criteria - Registration when a study meets ICMJE criteria - Campus has staffing to support researchers who require assistance with determining whether or not their study meets registration criteria as well as those that have questions about the registration and/or results reporting process.